EficodeDemoOrg/copilot-python-weather-cli/Copilot-Exercises.md

 **Key Copilot Interaction Points:**

+* **Chat View:** Used for asking questions, generating code/tests/docs, and initiating actio### Exercise 3.6: Extracting and Applying Project Style Guidelines

+* **Purpose:** To ensure Copilot-generated code aligns with your project's style and linting rules.
+* **Aim:** Practice using Copilot to summarize your code style (from Black, Flake8, and mypy), and use that summary to create a `.copilot-instructions.md` file for consistent code generation.
+* **🤖 Recommended Model:** Claude Sonnet 3.7 - Requires analysis of configuration files and synthesis into actionable guidelines
-* **Chat View:** Used for asking questions, generating code/tests/docs, and initiating actions.
-Modes like "Ask" (default), "Edits", and "Agent" might be selectable via a dropdown menu within the Chat view interface itself.
+* **Steps:**odes like "Ask" (default), "Edits", and "Agent" might be selectable via a dropdown menu within the Chat view interface itself.
 * **Inline Chat:** Quick chat directly in the editor (Default: `Cmd+I` / `Ctrl+I`), often used for quick explanations or edits on selected code.
 Allows reviewing multiple suggestions using keyboard shortcuts (e.g., `Alt+]`/`Option+]` or check the Command Palette for "Copilot: View Next/Previous Suggestion").
 * **Participants (`@` references):** Used to bring specific, broad contexts into the chat, such as the entire workspace (`@workspace`) or the VS Code environment itself (`@vscode`). **Important Limitation:** You can only use **one participant** (e.g., `@workspace` OR `@vscode`) in a single chat prompt.
 * **Variables (`#` references):** Used to provide more granular context to Copilot (e.g., files `#file`, selections `#selection`, symbols `#sym`, symbol usages/definitions `#usage`, changes `#changes`, codebase structure `#codebase`, web content `#fetch`, last terminal command `#terminalLastCommand`, terminal selection `#terminalSelection`).
 Variables *can* be combined with a participant (e.g., `@workspace #file:weather_data.py`).
     * **Interactive Selection:** For files, folders, symbols (`#sym`), and usage queries (`#usage`), you typically type `#` and then start typing the name; VS Code's UI will suggest matching items from your workspace for you to select easily (e.g., typing `#weather` might suggest the `weather_client.py` file and the `WeatherService` class symbol).
-    * **Drag and Drop:** You can also often drag files or folders directly from the VS Code Explorer into the Chat input area to add them as context.
+    * **Drag and Drop:** You can also often drag files or folders directly from the VS Code Explorer into the Chat input area to add them as context. **Tip:** Use whichever method feels most convenient for you—both achieve the same result.
 * **Slash Commands:** Used within the Chat view or inline chat to direct Copilot's actions (e.g., `/explain`, `/tests`, `/fix`, `/new`).
 * **Code Completion:** Automatic suggestions as you type.
 * **Custom Instructions:** Files like `.github/copilot-instructions.md` can guide Copilot's suggestions for the workspace.